-After my tasting notes, I am listing the closure type used.
+After my tasting notes, I list the closure type used.
 Personally, I am much more likely to buy a wine and buy it in some quantity if I know that I don’t have to worry about cork taint.
 (Read everything you ever wanted to know about cork taint.)
 I also prefer the consistency that alternative closures bring.
 However, I also understand that some prefer natural cork.

 All wines that do not have an alternative closure type listed should be assumed to be closed with natural cork.
-Note that I do not currently list natural corks that use some type of process (human evaluators, GCMS, etc.) to screen for cork taint.
+Note that I do not currently differentiate natural corks that use some type of process (human evaluators, GCMS, etc.) to screen for cork taint.
 In my experience, these processes reduce TCA contamination but do not eliminate it, and wineries pay a hefty price for the pleasure.

 At present, these closure types are being identified by visual inspection rather than self-identification by the winery on a submission form.
 Note that all wines are tasted blind, and closure type has no reflection whatsoever on score.